RV AC Freezing Up in Jacksonville, FL

 Recharge refrigerant

-2. Check the pressure readings.
+2. Check the refrigerant level.

 Add refrigerant to the system if levels are low.

-Inspect compressor operation
+Inspect compressor and electrical connections

 Field insight: Most no-cool stops trace to airflow, shore power, or start parts—not an automatic refrigerant story.
 Prove airflow and steady voltage before you order major parts.
 In Jacksonville, FL, sticky heat and humidity make weak airflow or low incoming voltage look like a bigger AC failure.
 Check those first before you spend on sealed-system work.
 If you are still stuck, use the button below to hand the diagnosis off to a pro.